AsmeromEstifanos/Render-KeepAlive/README.md

 npm run dev
 ```

-Open the printed local URL and add any Render backend URLs you want to keep warm.
-The app will regularly ping each endpoint and show the most recent status, latency, and errors.
+Leave the dev server running.
+The effect will continuously ping the configured endpoints in the background and log the results to the browser console.

-## Preloading endpoints (recommended)
+## Configuration

 Create a `.env` file in the project root and set `VITE_PRESET_ENDPOINTS` to a comma, space, or newline separated list of URLs: